jonasmg/shazam-copy/README.md

 Just change the folder used for clips in the main file!

 Or you can look at the "snippetListQualityFullOutput.txt" in the "ResultsFolder", where I saved the output of all it prints with the current settings.

+# This is a new branch for combining audio clips
+I want to use it for adding radio static on clips